 Pre-existing conditions are not covered by any pet insurance provider, whether or not the conditions were previously diagnosed or treated.
-These may include congenital conditions your pet is born with.
 Be sure the provider you choose is transparent and clearly lists what’s not covered.

 8. Does the policy provide lifetime coverage?

 In the event of a chronic problem such as diabetes or cancer, it’s important to know your plan will continue to cover the problem after your policy renews.
 Otherwise, illnesses may be considered “pre-existing” when it’s time to renew your policy.
 Pets Best Insurance provides continuous care coverage at no additional cost on all of its policies.

 Your vet's staff members have heard all the news, good and bad, from other policyholders.
 Ask which pet insurance providers they recommend.

 10. What type of experience can I expect?